-“Act as you would be, and so you shall become.”
+“Act as you would be, and so you should become.”

-Each of us shall cultivate a Positive Attitude and practice Right Speech; practicing Respect for the rights and opinions of Others, Common Courtesy, and Helpfulness in the course of our everyday lives.
+> Each of us should cultivate a Positive Attitude and practice Right Speech, practicing Respect for the rights and opinions of Others, Common Courtesy, and Helpfulness in the course of our everyday lives.

-“Speak your truth quietly and clearly; and listen to others, even the dull and the ignorant; they too have their story.” — Desiderate Poem
+“Speak your truth quietly and clearly; and listen to others, even the dull and the ignorant; they too have their story.” — Desiderata Poem

 The Practices in this Precept are similar to Catholicism’s Seven Spiritual Works of Mercy which are intended to relieve spiritual suffering:

 - To comfort the afflicted.

 - To pray for the living and the dead.

 > Each of us, except the poor and the infirm, should give 3% of our money and/or time to charities for human, animal or environmental welfare.
 Those of us who have above-average wealth should give more than 3%, in proportion to their wealth.